-My husband is a grown up and comes down once a week and retrieves all his clothes and carries them upstairs but for hers and mine there is no more running anywhere.
-In the interest of full disclosure, I put them in the biggest basket I could find so he feels like a toad if I have to carry it up (that might be a bit underhanded but it's important).
-In the adjoining bathroom I added a cube shelf with fabric drawers for underwear, socks and bras.
+My husband is a grown up and comes down once a week and retrieves all his clothes and carries them upstairs, but for hers and mine there is no more running anywhere.
+In the interest of full disclosure, I put my husband's clothes in the biggest basket I could find so he feels like a toad if I have to carry it up (sorry, not sorry).
+In the adjoining bathroom I added a nine cube shelf with fabric drawers for underwear, socks and bras.
 If you are folding any of those, other than mating socks, stop.
+I have several friends that argue mating socks is stupid too, but not matching my socks is NOT an option for me, it would drive me bonkers.
+That sounds silly too, but knowing ones limits on what does and does not irritate you is important as well.
 No one cares if your panties have creases, don't waste the time.
-It took me five months to break the habit of folding and stacking my under things because I had always been raised to do so.
+It literally took me five months to break the habit of folding and stacking my under things because I had always been raised to do so.
 Not a good use of my time in any way, ever.
+And breaking that habit was hard, for real, it was difficult to stop doing it.
+Be prepared for change to give you issues in weird ways.

-I let my husband and daughter know that I would still do their laundry, but they were responsible for delivery and pick up from the laundry room.
-I made it like a game the kiddo actually enjoyed.
+I let my husband and daughter know that I would still do their laundry, but they were responsible for delivery (both) and pick up (him only) from the laundry room.
 If they didn't get their clothes down there on schedule they had to wash them themselves.
+And the really hard part was letting them do so when they fouled it up because it wasn't the way I did it.
 It took a few weeks of grumbles and grouching, but it eventually worked.
 I also stopped picking up rabbit trails of dirty clothes and began calling each of them down every single time something was left in the middle of the floor instead of just picking it up.
-I was unable to just leave it, it is a limitation of mine that I can't allow that degree of mess in my house.
+I was physically unable to just leave it, it is a limitation of mine that I can't allow that degree of mess in my house.
 Every time I did it I felt like a nag, I could have picked it up in three seconds.
-BUT, I was fighting for my writing time after all and my writing is FAR more important than someone else's dirty sock.
+BUT, I was fighting for my writing time after all and my writing is FAR more important than someone else's dirty sock or refusal to pick up after themselves in such a simple way.
 Reread that.
 It is not unfair or unreasonable for you to expect the people in your house to do at least that much to help keep the work load off your back so you can pursue a dream.
+Everyone in your house is either a grown adult or a grown adult in training, cleaning up after themselves is not an unreasonable demand, it's maturity.
+So maybe the dog gets a pass...